davehogge/davehogge.github.io/_posts/2006-08-22-vaccinations.md

   - vaccinations
   - Vaccine
 ---
 First stop on the road to Round the World Travel is the Doctors office.
-It may not be the most romantic or adventuresome idea, but I&#8217;m pretty sure that before the best adventurers and explorers headed out they got their shots.
-How much could Indiana Jones have gotten done if he were bed-ridden with Hep B while chasing the Ark of the Covanent?
+It may not be the most romantic or adventuresome idea, but I'm pretty sure that before the best adventurers and explorers headed out they got their shots.
+How much could Indiana Jones have gotten done if he were bed-ridden with Hep B while chasing the Ark of the Covenant?
 Not much.

 Luckily for us we are based in Washington D.C. where there are a number of clinics that specialize in World Travel.
-After doing some shopping around we have decided to use the services of &#8220;Travelers Medical&#8221; on K St. They seem to us the best balance of cost, pratical advice, and experience.
-Contact detals are below.
+After doing some shopping around we have decided to use the services of "Travelers Medical" on K St. They seem to us the best balance of cost, practical advice, and experience.
+Contact details are below.

-That said, vaccinations are not cheap: We will probably drop around $1000 USD, on shots, vaccinations and anti-malarials.
+That said, vaccinations are not cheap: We will probably drop around $1000 USD, on shots, vaccinations and antimalarials.

 As LeeAnne is a RPCV (Returned Peace Corp Volunteer) she is way in front of me in terms of vaccinations.
 I will need the works, even my Tetnis boosters are behind.